RetroReversing/retroReversing/categories/misc/Bookazines.md

 Title | Publisher | Notes
 ---|---|---
+3D Art & Design | Imagine Publishing | From the makers of 3D Artist, 2010-2011, replaced by "The 3D Art & Design Book"
 Flash Essentials | Future Publishing | Articles from .net magazine Get Started in 3D | Future Publishing | Articles from 3D World magazine (2014-2021) Illustrate with Photoshop Genius Guide | Future Publishing | At least 6 editions ImagineFX Annual | Future Publishing |
+The 3D Art & Design Annual | Imagine Publishing & Future Publishing (from 2017) | From the makers of: 3D Artist, 6 known volumes available
+The 3D Art & Design Book | Imagine Publishing | From 2012 to 2014) it replaces 3D "Art & Design" and is further replaced by "The 3D Art & Design Annual"
 The Sci-fi & Fantasy Art Book | Future Publishing | at least 4 editions published The Ultimate Guide to Graphic Design | Dennis Publishing | contains articles from MacUser magazine

+---
 ## Get Started in 3D
 First published in 2014 by **Future** this Bookazine has been republished at least 4 times with almost identical content.
 It contains 180 pages of pure content with no Advertisements, honestly if you can find a copy in your local newsagents then I would reccomend picking it up as it is well worth the money.